Working with a Sign Language Interpreter

 If your interpreter is fingerspelling a concept or using a sign different from your preferred sign, please feed the sign to him/her.
 Interpreters appreciate learning new vocabulary.

-Please fill out the feedback form by clicking here at any time during the semester.
+Please fill out the feedback form at any time during the semester.
 Be as specific as you can be…your comments are appreciated and help your interpreters grow to meet your needs.

 If for some reason you do not feel comfortable communicating directly with your interpreter, please contact a member of the the ICU Administration team ([email protected]) to share your concern.